On Tasmania’s unsullied east coast, a bastion of design and luxury comes complete with generous hospitality, stunning

 What to expect

-Since opening in June 2010, Saffire is the place everyone’s talking about – even Southern Ocean Lodge, the stunning Kangaroo Island resort to which Saffire can most closely be compared, hasn’t been lauded to quite the same degree as this by our readership.
+Since opening in June 2010, Saffire is the place everyone’s talking about.
 So I felt compelled to check Saffire out and see why it’s getting such great word-of-mouth.

 The first thing you’ll notice about Saffire is that it’s a striking piece of architecture.
 Designed by architect Liminal Architecture, Saffire comprises a series of 20 luxury villas with private courtyards, placed a discreet distance away from a monumental main lodge.
 It’s this building you’ll recognise from the photos – the lodge resembles a giant stingray-shaped spaceship that has gracefully landed in pretty native bushland adjacent to Freycinet National Park on Tasmania’s east coast, a 2.5 hour drive from Hobart.

 It is a remarkable structure inside, too.
 Panoramic floor-to-ceiling windows make an artwork of views across intense aqua water to the Hazards, a cluster of pink granite hills on the opposite side of Coles Bay.
 A curved cathedral ceiling creates a dramatic sense of space, while natural materials like honed marble and timbers such as Tasmanian oak, grey iron bark, celery top pine and recycled Sydney blue gum enhance the organic nature of the build.